Higic/Game-Club/README.md

 ---
 ## Features

-Since this is a backend course, the front end features are a bit limited.
+Since this was a backend course, the front end features are a bit limited.

 #### Register